About the Program

 What do graduates in the program end up doing?

-As students come in with a broad range of design interests and topics, they take many different directions.
+We have students with a broad range of design interests and topics, thus they take many different directions.
 We have alumni in larger corporate environments as well as working for or starting their own design studios.
 We have students who pursue commercial as well as grant-funded projects.
 We have also been quite successful at placing our graduates into positions in academia.

 Do you have double or dual programs with other graduate programs?